David Lloyd (cricketer): England

 Lloyd then faced Pakistan at Headingley on 25 July and Lord's on 8 August, making 48, nine, 23 and 12* as both matches ended in draws.
 England then met Pakistan at the Kennington Oval on 22 August for the third Test, where Pakistan reached 600/7 declared in the first innings thanks to a knock of 240 from Zaheer Abbas.
 In reply, Amiss hit 183 and Fletcher scored 122, however Lloyd only managed four in the first innings, and Pakistan could only make 94/4 before the match ended in a draw.
 Lloyd went on to play both ODI matches, scoring 116* in the first match from 159 balls, though in a losing cause and followed up with four in the second match.

 Lloyd then travelled to Australia to face the home team for the 1974–75 Ashes series.
 The first three Test matches took place in December.
 Lloyd didn't play the First Test in Brisbane.
 During the second, on 13 December at Perth, he scored 49 and 35 as Australia took a nine wicket victory.
 On 26 December they met again at Melbourne cricket ground, for a drawn match where Lloyd score 14 and 44.
 The following day, England and Australia played an ODI match at Melbourne.
 Lloyd made 49 from 95 balls as England won by three wickets.
-Returning to the Test matches, Lloyd scored 19 and 26 against the home side at the SCG on 4 January 1975, followed by four and five at Adelaide on 25 January.
+Returning to the Test matches, Lloyd scored 19 and 26 against the home team at the SCG on 4 January 1975, followed by four and five at Adelaide on 25 January.
 Both matches saw heavy defeats for England.
-Lloyd's Test average had now dropped down into the 40s, and following an injury which forced him to return home, he did not play Test cricket again.
+Lloyd's Test average had now dropped down into the 40s, and following a neck injury which forced him to return home, he did not play Test cricket again.
 He had averaged only 24.50 from the four Test matches, scoring only 196 runs in all from eight innings, and John Arlott wrote in 1984 that, "in a side routed by the 'heart-line' attack of Lillee and Thomson, [Lloyd] was effectively shocked and shattered out of Test cricket."